 Before the Nemesis, this was my number one pick.
 Now it falls to 4 as the others offer something it cannot, while it offers nothing the Nemesis doesn’t do.

 It still boasts the amazing Rival firepower and an impressive 40-round capacity for its age.
 But the magazines are so big and bulky that they are a pain to carry and far too fiddly to load.

 The biggest thing in its favor is the price, which has plummeted since the Nemesis showed up, meaning that after buying a Khaos, you still have enough spare cash for a rechargeable battery pack and some ammo compared to the price of a Nemesis…..I would still buy a Nemesis though!

 NERF N-Strike Elite Hyperfire

-It is amazing how quickly these NERF machine guns have become common place, The Rival Range especially seeing a boom in new models.
-The simple fact is that they are all really good fun, it is just that some are a touch more awesome that others
+It is amazing how quickly these NERF machine guns have become commonplace; the Rival Range especially is seeing a boom in new models.
+The simple fact is that they are all really good fun.
+It is just that some are a touch more awesome than others

-So I hope you have as much fun with them as I did splurging darts at all manner of targets to create them!
+I hope this has helped you pick your NERF weapon of choice, and you can start to have as much fun as I did by splurging darts to create these reviews!